 Council will negotiate with private developers for the inclusion/contribution of social and affordable housing where major projects involve rezoning or value uplift.

-Council may also partner with the private sector in the redevelopment of Council owned land by allowing for housing above Council owned infrastructure sites such as central car parks.
+Council may also partner with the private sector and community housing sector in the redevelopment of Council owned land by allowing for housing above Council owned infrastructure sites such as central car parks in Tewantin and Noosa Junction.

 PARTNERING